 The RBC Avion Visa Infinite Business is RBC’s premium travel credit card geared towards small business owners.

-With a uniform 1x earning rate and a unique redemption pathway for premium flights, this card is a good fit for business owners who travel frequently, who have high spending volumes, and who prefer the convenience of having a Visa product for their spending needs.
+With a base 1.25x earning rate and a unique redemption pathway for premium flights, this card is a good fit for business owners who travel frequently, who have high spending volumes, and who prefer the convenience of having a Visa product for their spending needs.

-The signup bonus on the RBC Avion Visa Infinite Business is 25,000 Avion points upon approval.
-This bonus has remained constant over the past few years with very few ups and downs.
+The signup bonus on the RBC Avion Visa Infinite Business is 35,000 Avion points upon approval.
+This is a special elevated offer rarely seen, as the historical offer on this card is 25,000 points.

 The card has an annual fee of $175 for the primary cardholder, with supplementary cards priced at $75 apiece.